anyLogistix

 Add statistics to the dashboard

-1. Click the + Add Chart button to open the Add chart dialog box.
+1. Click the + Add New Chart button to open the chart settings dialog box.

-3. Click OK.
+5. Click Apply.
 The Total Cost statistics will appear on the dashboard in the form of a table showing the total costs for the current moment.

 Now we will add Available Inventory and Demand Received (Dropped Orders) statistics to the dashboard: